DanielTakeshi/IL_ROS_HSR/scripts/README.md

 Understanding grasping network performance after training:

-- **The main thing we use for evaluating grasping performance**, with self-explanatory names.
+- **The main thing we use for evaluating grasping performance**: `inspect_results_cache.py`.
-    - `inspect_results_cache.py`
-    - `inspect_results_nocache.py` (edit: deprecated)
 - Can also run `stitch_results.py` for stitching together different dictionaries together in an ad-hoc way, e.g., net 1 and net 3 comparisons.
-- `scripts/overlay_auto_preds_targ.py`: do this automatically, rather than copy/paste.
-This also reports lots of other interesting statistics, and creates heat maps.
-It's deprecated by the `inspect_results.py` script.
+This will probably be needed for a paper.

 ## Other / Old